 King Abdullah Port registers 3.25% in container, 143% in break bulk and 108% in agri bulk in 2022

-Marking yet another rewarding year, the port ranked “Most Efficient in the World” and “Second Fastest Growing” globally for second time in 4 years

-King Abdullah Economic City: Driven by its ongoing commitment to playing a key role in the development of the Saudi ports sector and on the strength of its robust strategy and state-of-the-art capabilities, King Abdullah Port sustained business growth in 2022, despite macroeconomic uncertainty and global trade challenges.
-During the past year, King Abdullah Port posted a positive growth of 3.25% in container throughput in addition to cementing its distinguished position among the world’s fastest-growing ports.
+King Abdullah Port sustained business growth in 2022, despite macroeconomic uncertainty and global trade challenges.
+During the past year, King Abdullah Port posted a positive growth of 3.25%, according to the company's release.

 King Abdullah Port achieved 2,905,306 TEU at its container terminal, up from 2,813,920 TEU recorded in 2021.
 In another major milestone, the port facilitated the shipping of 288 trucks to Australia as part of its first RORO trial.